Vadym79/DevOpsGuruWorkshopDemo/README.md

 ## Install Hey Tool for the Load Test

-Go to AWS Cloud Cloud9 Service and click "create environnment" with the name like serverlessdays-hamburg-devops-guru-workshop and agreeing upon other default configutation (e.g. t2.micro instance).
+Go to AWS Cloud9 Service and click "create environnment" with the name like devops-guru-test-run and agreeing upon other default configutation (e.g. t2.micro instance).

 Cloud9 environment has AWS CLI, AWS SAM and Go (required for running the Hey tool)